Martindelosrios/MeSsI/README.md

 # Installation

-You can install the package directly from your R session using the '''install_github''' function from the '''devtools''' package.
+You can install the package directly from your R session using the ´´´install_github´´´ function from the '''devtools''' package.

 '''R
 library('devtools')